eteled/issues/README.md

 **Limitations**

-- It does not check whether the person STARTing/STOPing the watch is a repo collaborator or not.This should be fixed soon.
 - Its currently running on the postmark free tier, so it will stop working after it processes 10k emails.
 - It cannot stop watchers from receiving notifications or replying to them via email.
 So, the comments may be visible for a small time (~2 minutes) before they are deleted.